Azazelthedemonlord/Dawn/README.md

-# Fabric Example Mod
+# Dawn

-## Setup
+(HEAVY WIP)

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+A simple mod about adding the Solar Gun from Boktai in the form of a heavily customizable bow that shoots sunlight-powered laser arrows.
+Fun extras related to Boktai are planned/included.

 ## License